kolan72/PoliNorError/README.md

 - Targets .NET Standard 2.0+

 ## Usage
-The term "handling delegate" refers to the process of handling errors that occur when a delegate is executed.
+The term *handling delegate* refers to the process of handling errors that occur when a delegate is executed.
 The types of delegates that can be handled include:
 - `Action`
 - `Func<T>`
 - `Func<CancellationToken, Task>`
 - `Func<CancellationToken, Task<T>>`

 Handling delegate is performed through the use of policy processors, which are classes that implement policy-specific interfaces inherited from the `IPolicyProcessor` interface.
-Policy processors implicitly determine policy rules - behavioral features that determine whether or not a policy can handle exception.
+Policy processors implicitly determine *policy rules* - behavioral features that determine whether or not a policy can handle exception.
 For example, the most obvious policy rule for the Retry is when the number of permitted retries exceeds.
 For the Fallback - when the fallback delegate throws an exception.
 Policy rules only work when an exception occurs.
 The real error handling is done by [error processors](#error-processors) in the policy processor's catch block.
 For example, one of such classes - `DelayErrorProcessor` specify amount of delay time before continuing with the handling process.
 A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates.